 The change in emissions from improved forecasting accuracy of VPPs in the reform cases is driven by the subset of marginal generators at the time of forecast VPP operations.
-An average dispatch profile in 2040 under the Base case (Figure 57) shows OCGT operating across the evening peak and overnight periods across the NEM.
+An average dispatch profile in 2040 under the Base case (Figure 58) shows OCGT operating across the evening peak and overnight periods across the NEM.
 The reform cases have lower dispatched generation across the evening peak which leads to reduced emissions but is slightly offset by higher dispatched generation across the overnight periods.
-The net emissions reductions against the Base case span 0.1 to 0.5 Mt CO2 pa, amounting to less than 0.8% of Base case emissions over the modelling horizon (Figure 58).
-The cost assessment of the emissions reduction has been based on the NSW Government's carbon value and is intended to be replaced with the Commonwealth Government's Value of Emission Reductions if and when it becomes available (Figure 60).
+The net emissions reductions against the Base case span 0.1 to 0.25 Mt CO2 pa, amounting to less than 0.8% of Base case emissions over the modelling horizon (Figure 59).
+The cost assessment of the emissions reduction has been based on official interim Value of Emission Reductions (Figure 60).